 The most interesting part of these models is that they attempt to describe the perceptual and motor skills that serve as precursors to the more complex theory of mind capabilities.
 These decompositions serve as an inspiration and a guideline for how to build robotic systems that can engage in complex social interactions; they provide a much-needed division of a rather ambiguous ability into a set of observable, testable predictions about behavior.
-While following this decomposition methodology does not guarantee that the resulting robot will have abilities that are comparable to human abilities, the evolutionary and developmental evidence of sub-skills does give us hope that these abilities are critical elements of the larger goal.
+While it cannot be claimed with certainty that following the outlines that these models provide will produce a robot that has the same abilities, the evolutionary and developmental evidence of sub-skills does give us hope that these abilities are critical elements of the larger goal.
 Additionally, the grounding of high-level perceptual abilities to observable sensory and motor capabilities provides an evaluation mechanism for measuring the amount of progress that is being made.